 Awards in Engineering Innovation

-Up to three equal awards of $15,000 are to be given in this year’s competition.
-The call for applications is now open, accepting applications until 5:00 pm on Tuesday December 1 2015, and winners being announced in early spring 2016.
+Up to three equal awards of $17,000 are to be given in this year’s competition.
+The call for applications is now open, accepting applications until 5:00 pm on Friday, December 2, 2016 with winners being announced in early spring 2017.

-Applications will be reviewed and awarded by the Dean of Engineering and a committee composed of faculty, industry and alumni members.
+Applications will be reviewed and awarded by the Dean of Engineering based on the recommendation of a committee composed of faculty, industry and alumni members.
 Recipients will use the Awards to support the commercialization of their technologies.
 Examples of eligible support activities include development, testing, prototype construction, specific market research, creation of a business plan, reduction in teaching time for professors, or salary stipends for students.

 A candidacy must be based on a current technologically-based project that the candidate has been actively involved in and that they are interested in commercializing, that is, transferring from the lab to the marketplace.